OSU-Cascades will provide education for the student community about sexual violence through presentations at least twice a year.

 Reporting Sexual Assault

 If you are a victim of a sexual assault at this institution, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
-The OSU-Cascades Department of Public Safety and the City of Bend Police Department strongly advocate that a victim of sexual assault reports the incident in a timely manner.
+OSU-Cascades Public Safety and the City of Bend Police Department strongly advocate that a victim of sexual assault reports the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
-An assault may be reported directly to an OSU-Cascades Department of Public Safety Officer, a City of Bend Police Officer, and/or you may also choose to report to a university designated Campus Security Authority.
+An assault may be reported directly to OSU-Cascades Public Safety, a City of Bend Police Officer, and/or you may also choose to report to a university designated Campus Security Authority.
 Filing a police report will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.

 Filing a police report will: